 Deduplication is the process of eliminating redundant information within data storage by way of a specialized data compression technique.
 Ideally, an efficient storage provider will recognize duplicates at a block size of 4 KB.
 While larger chunk sizes may facilitate a speedier deduplication process, they also lend themselves to a less effective deduplication process.

 Choosing a data center vendor can be a difficult process.
-Silverback Data Center Solutions offers the services you need, from relocation to installation, without any of the hassle.
+Silverback Data Center Solutions offers the services you need, from relocation to decommissioning, and everything in between.